Sable/mclab-core/README.md

 (import in the `ant-view`) using the `eclipse.*` targets.
 The ant targets generate necessary code (like the Natlab AST).
 The command line ant targets also compile everything, while the eclipse targets do not -- eclipse will compile the code.

-Matlab depends on the generated/compile Natlab files -- but it seems that the Natlab build targets will automatically generate the Matlab targets.
+(The build process contains a lot of cruft, duplication, some things are broken, etc. There is an ongoing effort to clean it up.)

 It is useful for analyses to have access to the library files of a Matlab installation.
 After `Natlab.jar` has been built with `ant jar`, you can run